The Cloud (2006 film): Plot

-A little later, a family with several children takes Hannah to the Bad Hersfeld station after the family father places Uli's body in a near corn field.
-Since the motorways are crowded, many others want to flee with the trains, so Hannah has to pay attention to the little daughters of the family on the platform, since the parents still have to fight their way through.
-Hannah however discovers her friend Elmar in the midst of the human masses and runs in his direction - but does not reach him.
-The couple who took Hannah to know where their children were, who she left behind in search of Elmar, but because she is still in a state of shock, she does not reply.
-While the father finally finds the children, Hannah leaves the train station as if in a trance, and enters the emptied station forecourt, where a few seconds later, the cloud burst happens.
-Hannah walks into the fallout and collapses shortly afterwards.
+A little later, a family with several children takes Hannah to the Bad Hersfeld station after the family's father places Uli's body in a nearby cornfield.
+Since the motorways are crowded, many others want to flee with the trains, so Hannah has to pay attention to the little daughters of the family on the platform since the parents still have to fight their way through.
+Hannah however discovers her friend Elmar during the human masses and runs in his direction - but does not reach him.
+The couple who took Hannah to know where their children were, who she left behind in search of Elmar, but because she is still in shock, she does not reply.
+While the father finally finds the children, Hannah leaves the train station as if in a trance and enters the emptied station forecourt, where a few seconds later, the cloud burst happens.
+Hannah walks into the fallout and collapses shortly afterward.
 She wakes up in a hospital near Hamburg.
 Beside her is Ayşe, a girl of the same age, with whom she makes friends.
-Hannah feels tired and sick; shortly afterwards she suffers from hair loss.
+Hannah feels tired and sick; shortly afterward she suffers from hair loss.
 A little later, Elmar comes to the hospital because he has found Hannah in a tracing file and wants to see her.
 Elmar is also contaminated, but his health is apparently much better than Hannah's.

 A month later, Aunt Helga comes to pick up Hannah.
-She tells her that her mother is dead, and not missed, like she'd been told in the hospital all the time.
-In Hamburg, where Aunt Helga lives, Hannah goes back to school, but remains isolated there because her radiation damage is too obvious because of her baldness and the people avoid her.
+She tells her that her mother is dead, and not missed like she'd been told in the hospital all the time.
+In Hamburg, where Aunt Helga lives, Hannah goes back to school but remains isolated there because her radiation damage is too obvious because of her baldness and the people avoid her.
 Only Elmar, whose family also escaped to Hamburg, keeps to her.
-Elmar's parents want to go to America with their son, but he refuses because he thinks he has no chance and will soon die the radiation.
-He lets himself be admitted to the hospital, like Hannah finds out from Ayşe, who is also treated there.
+Elmar's parents want to go to America with their son, but he refuses because he thinks he has no chance and will soon die from the radiation.
+He lets himself be admitted to the hospital like Hannah finds out from Ayşe, who is also treated there.
 Hannah wants to see her friend; she finds him just at the moment he wants to commit suicide, but can stop him at the last minute.

 When the (least-radiated) Zone 3, in which Hannah's hometown is located, is opened, she goes there with Elmar, mainly to bury her brother.
-After they have buried Uli in the corn field, the two continue the journey to Schlitz.
-Elmar says he feels a fluff on Hannah's bald head, and Hannah sticks her head out of the sun-roof of the car "to let her hair fly in the wind".
+After they have buried Uli in the cornfield, the two continue the journey to Schlitz.
+Elmar says he feels a fluff on Hannah's bald head, and Hannah sticks her head out of the sunroof of the car "to let her hair fly in the wind".